Mezzi Paccheri with Mushrooms and Cream; Recipe from Naples

 - fresh parsley as required (optional)

-When the pasta is cooked, drain it and add it to the sauce.
-Mix the sauce and the pasta together well over a low heat.
-You want the sauce to coat the pasta without the eggs becoming scrambled.
+- When the pasta is cooked, drain it and add it to the sauce.
+Immediately, mix the sauce and the pasta together well over a low heat.
+You want the sauce to heat through and coat the pasta without the eggs becoming scrambled.